-Looking to freshen up your salon this year?
+Looking to freshen up your spa's marketing tactics in the upcoming year?

 After all, we all know how good a fresh new ‘do feels.
 But this time, you want to change things up.
 You want to tap into the pink hair, bob, and textured crop (a la Thor) of marketing: the strategies that will make your salon buzz.

 With the sheer number of salons out there, it’s important to differentiate yourself from the rest.
-That’s exactly why this blog post will take a look at 20 refreshing spa marketing ideas that will change the face of your salon this year.
+That’s exactly why we'll look at 20 refreshing spa marketing ideas that will change the face of your salon in the coming year!

 1. Retargeting ads